The “Secret” Ingredient in Watermelon For Stronger Muscles

 We’re talking about a medicinal, healthy and energizing fruit.
 Combine it well with other foods and make the most of it when the season comes around.

-It’s worth it and your well-being is worth it.
+Your well-being is worth it.